awsdocs/amazon-ec2-user-guide-windows/doc_source/get-set-up-for-amazon-ec2.md

 ------

-For more information, see [Amazon EC2 Security Groups for Windows Instances](ec2-security-groups.md)\.
+For more information, see [Amazon EC2 security groups for Windows instances](ec2-security-groups.md)\.